binsec/rosarum/CONTRIBUTING.md

 ### Makefile
 You should follow the structure of the existing Makefiles.
-At a high level, your Makefile should have at least 5 rules:
+At a high level, your Makefile should have at least 7 rules:
 - `safe`, producing the _safe_ variant;
 - `backdoored`, producing the _backdoored_ variant;
 - `ground-truth`, producing the _ground-truth_ variant;
 - `all`, producing all three variants;
-- `clean`, removing any and all build artifacts.
+- `clean`, removing any and all build artifacts;
+- `setup`, setting up the environment needed by the program (e.g., by copying specific files to specific directories);
+- `teardown`, essentially undoing what `setup` did to return back to the system's original state.

 As you will notice in the existing Makefiles, each rule essentially copies the `original/` directory (naming the copy accordingly), applies the relevant patches and then builds the target